 If you are a person with a cervix aged 25-74 years, and have ever been sexually active, you should have a Cervical Screening Test every five years until the age of 74.
-Your first test is due at 25 years of age or two years after your last Pap test.
+Your first test is due at 25 years of age.

 The HPV vaccine does not protect against all types of HPV that can cause cervical cancer, so it is important to continue regular screening even after having the HPV vaccine.